5 Most Famous Poems by Pablo Neruda

 He who does not travel, who does not read,

 who does not find grace in himself,

 she who does not find grace in herself,

-In this poem our poet writes about the importance of living a full life.
-We all should follow our dreams.
-We should take a risk and change bad habits.
-As long as you are stuck in your comfort zone, you are not growing.
-If you want to live a full life, you should be more open to new experiences.
-If your growth positively changes you, you’ll know you’re truly living your life.
-It means being truly alive and awake to life and not asleep in life’s waiting room.
-Someone who is not capable of taking a risk and changing routines dies slowly.
-Life stuck in a comfort zone is not a full life, it is just breathing.
-Don't forget that we live only once.
+As long as we are stuck in our comfort zone, we are not growing.
+If you want to live a full life, you should be more open to the new experiences.
+Someone who is not capable of taking a risk and changing routines - dies slowly.
+Life stuck in a comfort zone is not a full life, it is just the breathing.
+We should never forget that we live only once.

 "Being alive requires an effort far greater than the simple fact of breathing."— Pablo Neruda